 Kerry loses battle with Kerrygold owner over Kerrymaid trademark

-A judgment delivered by the Court of Justice of the EU on Wednesday means the Tralee-based food giant is unable to register “Kerrymaid” as a trade mark in the EU outside Ireland and Britain.
+A judgment delivered by the Court of Justice of the EU (CJEU) on Wednesday means the Tralee-based food giant is unable to register “Kerrymaid” as a trademark in the EU outside Ireland and Britain.

-The judgment was given as a result of an appeal by the Kerry group against a decision of the European Union Intellectual Property Office in July 2019 to refuse registration of the “Kerrymaid” trade mark for dairy products.
+The judgment was given as a result of an appeal by the Kerry Group against a decision of the European Union Intellectual Property Office (EUIPO) in July 2019 to refuse registration of the “Kerrymaid” trademark for dairy products.

 The group claimed any similarity between the two marks was “at most, low”, while claiming Kerrygold did not have a strong distinctive character.